Metanoia And the Mysteries

 Each individual knows that s/he must enter the great hall of initiation.

-sense of direction.
-Breathing becomes difficult because of the
+of direction.
+Breathing becomes difficult because of the pressing of the

-directed by shadowy figures.
+by shadowy figures.
 Exhausted from lack of sleep, fasting, And terror,

-initiates finally enter a darkened great hall panting And
+initiates finally enter a darkened great hall panting And short of breath.

-falls.
-He speaks, And then strikes an enormous gong.
-The room
+And then strikes an enormous gong.
+The room reverberates with

 Within the hall, a goddess And other apparitions appear.

 come out of the mystery hall feeling dissociated - like strangers to

 themselves.
 In the next days And weeks, they perceive the world

-differently – this metanoia, a change of perception or
+differently – this metanoia, a change of perception or consciousness,

 Ritual Behavior During the Nine Days of the Mysteries[iii]